IUS-CS/c346-fa23-project-mentats/doc/sprint3.md

 This sprint, we completed:

-* Added a dependency for mySQL
+* A change to site navigation by adding a side bar.
-* A signup feature for creating users on the database.
+* A redesign of the session log.
-* A login feature to authenticate users on a database.
+* A bugfix for an overflow bug when submitting a session log on Firefox.
 * A transition from Maven to Actix for the Rust Backend.
 * A redesign of the Session log page.